AGIBOT X1 OmniPicker Product Manual

 Note: This step is very important.
 Please follow the instructions strictly

-3. Enter the upgrade instruction in the upper computer and wait for the progress to end, where path_to_firmware_file is the absolute path of the firmware in the system.
+3. Input the upgrade command in the host and wait for the progress to end, where path_to_firmware_file is the absolute path of the firmware in the system.
 Here, version 3.3.0 is taken as an example.

 ota(ref0, r"path_to_firmware_file")